I’ve always liked learning things on my own, at my own pace.

 How Does Gymglish Work?

-The lessons conclude with a video clip, usually from an English film, in a section called “Today’s Dessert.”
-The video clip is played along with a quote and/or a cool fact related to the video, so that you can improve your general English knowledge and pick up cultural references.
+The lessons conclude with a video or music clip, usually from an English film, in a section called “Today’s Dessert.”
+This part of the lesson is extra to the original lesson, and it’s not available to all lessons.
+“Today’s Dessert” is played along with a quote and/or a cool fact related to the video, so that you can improve your general English knowledge and pick up cultural references.

 As stated before, Gymglish uses an adaptive learning approach.
-That means the lessons will be customized for your skill level.
+That means that after 10 lessons, Gymglish will learn your strengths and weaknesses, and the lessons will be customized for your skill level.
 If you have trouble answering difficult questions, the program will adjust itself and give you easier questions and exercises to solve.

 How Much Does Gymglish Cost?

 After you sign up and complete your free trial, you can opt for a paid subscription plan based on your budget.
-The minimum plan is $16 per month, followed by $24 and $40 plans.
+The minimum plan is a very reasonable monthly subscription, followed by more expensive Premium and Pro plans.

 The good thing is, all the plans have the same learning content—the higher-priced ones just offer more customer support and educational support, as well as additional certifications and personalization options.
 The Pro plan also offers a certified Diploma which is recognized throughout Europe.